opensafely/anticoagulant-switching-research/README.md

 This is the code and configuration for our paper, 'OpenSAFELY: impact of the NHS guidance of switching from warfarin to direct anticoagulants (DOACs) in early phase of COVID-19 pandemic'

 * The paper is [here]()
-* The main analysis is in a notebook [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/Warfarin_DOAC_rpt.ipynb), with an additional notebook assessing the associated prescribing costs [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/DOAC_costings.ipynb).
+* The main analysis is in a notebook [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/Warfarin_DOAC_rpt.ipynb), including charts and tables, with additional more detailed outputs [here](https://github.com/opensafely/anticoagulant-switching-research/tree/master/output).
+* An additional notebook assessing the associated prescribing costs is [here](https://github.com/opensafely/anticoagulant-switching-research/blob/master/notebooks/DOAC_costings.ipynb).
 * Raw model outputs from the "factors associated with switching" analysis, including charts, crosstabs, etc, are [here](https://github.com/opensafely/anticoagulant-switching-research/tree/master/released_outputs)
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
 * If you are interested in how we defined our variables (for the "factors associated" analysis), take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there